epogrebnyak/lamr/README.md

 [![package](https://img.shields.io/pypi/v/lamr)](https://pypi.org/project/lamr/)
 [![pytest](https://github.com/epogrebnyak/bootcamp/actions/workflows/python-package.yml/badge.svg)](https://github.com/epogrebnyak/bootcamp/actions/workflows/python-package.yml)

-`lamr` is a content manager to organise and display markdown files and Python code snippets.
+`lamr` is a content manager to organise and display markdown files and run Python code snippets.

-You can think of it as a terminal-based programming manual with a code collection and exercises that assist you to learn both Python and the command line.
+It is a programming manual with code and exercises that assist you to learn Python and the command line.

 ## Quickstart